gio-shara-code/crush-it-server/README.md

 `npm install`

 After executing this command, the following folder will be created: **node_modules**.
-This folder contains bunch of dependencies for starting your server.
+This folder contains a bunch of dependencies for starting your server.

 ### 3. Start The Server